AbelMSG89/json-synchronized/docs/troubleshooting.md

 **Solution:**

-1. Use `JSON Synchronizer: Select Environment File` command to select the correct .env file
+1. Use `JSON Synchronized: Select Environment File` command to select the correct .env file
 2. Ensure .env file is readable and properly formatted: